Wage Rigidity and Retirement in Optimal Portfolio Choice: Rewriting the state equation and the constraint

 We conclude this subsection with a remark on the financial meaning of the key functions $g$ and $h$.

-\begin{remark} To better understand the role of the functions $g$ and $h$ appearing in \eqref{DEF_g_h}, let us first rewrite $g$ by distinguishing two different components, $g_1$ and $g_2$: The function $g$ is essentially an annuity factor capturing the market value of a stream of unitary wages to be received until retirement.
+\begin{rem} To better understand the role of the functions $g$ and $h$ appearing in \eqref{DEF_g_h}, let us first rewrite $g$ by distinguishing two different components, $g_1$ and $g_2$: The function $g$ is essentially an annuity factor capturing the market value of a stream of unitary wages to be received until retirement.
 Ignoring the delay term in income dynamics, the cumulative discounted value of each unit of labor income to be received until retirement is given by which is nothing else than the usual annuity term appearing in models without delay (e.g., \cite{DYBVIG_LIU_JET_2010}).
-In our model, however, each unit of labor income received also affects the wages to be received going forward.
-This is exactly what the second component, $g_2$, is capturing.
-To understand the mechanics of this channel, we consider the following simple example.
-Assume that $\phi(-1)>0$ and is zero otherwise on $[-d,0]$, with $d\geq 1$, so that wage realizations influence labor income with a delay of one unit of time.
+In our context, however, each unit of labor income received also affects the wages to be received in the future.
+Such effect is precisely captured by the second component $g_2$, as illustrated in the next simple example. \\ Assume that $\phi(-1)>0$ and is zero otherwise on $[-d,0]$, with ${ d>1}$, so that wage realizations influence labor income with a delay of one time unit.
 Their cumulative effect is then given by the following equation: The integral above provides the cumulative market value of the delayed contribution of each unit of income received before retirement.
 At each time $\tau\in [t,\tau_R-1]$, any unit of income received is weighted by the term $\phi(-1)$ and received with certainty in case of survival with a delay of one unit of time, thus delivering a time-$(\tau+1)$ annuity value of $\phi(-1) g(\tau+1)$.
-The time-$\tau$ value of such contribution is therefore $e^{-(r+\delta)}\phi(-1) g(\tau+1)$, and its time-$t$ value is then obtained by applying the standard discount factor.
-For each time $\tau\in (\tau_R-1,\tau_R]$, the delayed contribution has no time to materialize before retirement and hence is not accounted for in $g_2$. \end{remark}
+The time-$\tau$ value {to the agent of such a} contribution is therefore $e^{-(r+\delta)}\phi(-1) g(\tau+1)$, and its time-$t$ value is then obtained by applying the standard discount factor.
+For each time $\tau\in (\tau_R-1,\tau_R]$, the delayed contribution has no time to materialize before retirement and hence is not accounted for in $g_2$. \end{rem}